-So when God whispers instruction into my life and I choose to trust Him through faithful obedience, I tend to expect that I will soon see Him fulfill a promise.
+So when God whispers instruction into my life and I choose to trust Him through faithful obedience, I tend to expect that I’ll soon see Him fulfill a promise.
 After all, Scripture teaches that God blesses the faithful.

-Dear one, as God calls us to trust His plan, He also insists we trust His timing.
-So how do you and I keep from becoming weary in the wait?
+Beloved, just as God calls us to trust His plans, He also insists we trust His timing.
+So how do you and I keep from becoming weary while we wait?
 Perhaps we need to allow God to change our perspective.

-Recently God led me to consider this thought: what if the waiting is actually part of the blessing?
-What if that time between the promise and its fulfillment actually provides an opportunity to experience God in a way that I would miss without it?
+I want to challenge you to consider something.
+What if the waiting is actually part of the blessing?
+What if that time between the promise and its fulfillment actually provides an opportunity to experience God in a way you’d miss without it?

 Joshua son of Nun and Caleb son of Jephunneh, who were among those who had explored the land, tore their clothes and said to the entire Israelite assembly, “The land we passed through and explored is exceedingly good.
 If the Lord is pleased with us, he will lead us into that land, a land flowing with milk and honey, and will give it to us.
 Only do not rebel against the Lord.
 And do not be afraid of the people of the land, because we will devour them.
 Their protection is gone, but the Lord is with us.
 Do not be afraid of them.”
 Numbers 14:6-9